hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 >
 > That sounds scary!
 But do not be afraid.
 The browser web inspector is going to be your best friend!
 Let's explore this.
 >
-> 1. In your browser when you opened your html
+> :white_check_mark: In your browser when you opened your html
+>
 > * Click with your right mouse button, choose : `Inspect Element`
 > * Or Press F12
 >
 > The web inspector shows you the content of your page and the current state of the DOM. *DOM stands for Document Object Model and refers to the hierarchical > structure of HTML.
 Web browsers parse the DOM in order to make sense of a page’s content.*
 >
-> 2. Do you see the same content as we just made in our text editor?
+> :white_check_mark: Do you see the same content as we just made in our text editor?
+>
-> 3. Just have a look around.
+> :white_check_mark: Just have a look around.
 Nothing can happen!
 >
 > We will use the web inspector later again as a debugger, when your web-page doesn't show what you wanted it to!
 For now, you can close it again.
 > ***